Sputter Gun

 The Sputter Gun was a prototype test gun using 7 major components from the WW2 era British Sten submachine gun carbine, along with other specially fabricated parts to make a complete operational firearm.
 It was designed to circumvent the existing U.S. Federal law defining a machine gun.
 The Sputter Gun, lacking any trigger, was designed to fire multiple rounds automatically, upon release of the bolt from its safety slot, until all ammunition was expended from the magazine.
-The Sputter Gun has never been classified as a machine gun by the ATF Firearms Technical Branch.
-Previous references to this in public records are in error or without substantiation.

 Background

 In 1983, the ATF became aware that, William M. York, doing business as York Arms Co., was offering for sale a version of a Mk.II Sten that was capable of fully automatic fire that did not meet the Federal definition as a machine gun.
 York advertised the “Sputter Gun” (so named by his attorney friend Ron Boutwell) as a firearm for those "who want the fun and excitement of owning and firing a fully automatic firearm without the government tax and red tape."
 A then employee, Chuck Lanum, of the ATF Firearms Technology Branch (FTB) in Wash.
-D.C. made a scheduled personal visit to the York Arms Co. in Hurricane, Utah, to inspect and discuss some of the Sten based firearms the company was manufacturing under their Class 2 FFL issued by the ATF.
+D.C. made a scheduled personal visit to the York Arms Co. in Hurricane, Utah, to inspect and discuss some of the Sten-based firearms the company was manufacturing under their Class 2 FFL issued by the ATF.
 York had in attendance at this meeting with Lanum both an attorney and a court reporter.
 During that meeting Lanum offered his opinion that the Sputter Gun might be considered a “machine gun” under Federal law if a person's finger could be considered the “trigger” of the firearm.
-Lanum's opinion was scoffed at by all other's at the meeting and that opinion has never been again uttered or heard by anybody else at the meeting or from anybody else from the Federal Government.